radkill/simple-lazy-load-videos/README.md

 Instead of loading the iframe of your video on page load, it only loads the video preview image.

 ## Changelog
+### 0.7.4
+* Fix aspect ratio in some themes
+* Fix "PHP Warning: Undefined property: stdClass::$title" if title is empty for any reason

 ### 0.7.3
 * Repair params in embed youtube
 * Delete plugin settings if uninstall